alabou/NMOS-MatroxOnly/NMOS With H.265.md

   The Flow's `profile` attribute maps to the members profile_space, profile_idc, profile_compatibility_indication, progressive_source_flag, interlaced_source_flag, non_packed_constraint_flag, frame_only_constraint_flag and copied_44bits and  of the HEVC_video_descriptor of an MPEG2-TS transport stream.
 See the [RTP transport based on RFC 2250](#rtp-transport-based-on-rfc-2250) section.

 - [Level](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#level)
   The Flow resource MUST indicate the H.265 level, which defines a set of limits on the values that may be taken by the syntax elements of an H.265 bitstream.
 The stream's active parameter sets MUST be compliant with the `level` attribute of the Flow.
 The permitted `level` values are strings, defined as per Rec.
-ITU-T H.265 Annex A
+ITU-T H.265 Annex A.

   - "Main-1"
   - "Main-2", "Main-2.1"